PURPOSE: What to do When Your Career Isn't Enough

 WHAT TO DO IF YOUR CAREER IS NOT ENOUGH

-While that’s one option, it’s not the only option.
+That’s definitely one option, but it’s not the only option.

 Sometimes your path to fulfillment and purpose won’t be through your career.

-Your job will serve to pay the bills and for your lifestyle, but your choices outside of the corporate walls will be where you find your buzz.
+So, if your job isn’t fully answering your need for fulfillment and meaning, it’s okay for it to simply pay the bills and your lifestyle.
+That’s an intrinsic benefit in itself.
+But, here’s the thing: your choices outside of the corporate walls are your own and in many cases, will be where you find your buzz.

 OPTION 1: FIND A NEW CAREER